 The timeline below reflects expected progress through the program for students enrolled on a part-time basis.
-For students attending full-time, the timeline may be about 1.5 semesters shorter.
 Please note that the sequence of courses is subject to change and adjustments to the order of courses offered are not uncommon.
-However, regardless of the order in which courses are offered, a full cycle of required courses is complete in 3 years, as indicated.
+However, regardless of the order in which courses are offered, a full cycle of required courses is complete in about 3 years, as indicated.